aoi-ue/pyData/README.md

 - [x] dfS_ID, dfS_TH, dfS_PH, dfS_SG, dfS_IN: dataframes derived from dfS after filtering out end date
 - [x] dfT_ID, dfT_TH, dfT_PH, dfT_SG, dfT_IN: dataframes derived from dfT after filtering out end date
 - [x] From here, all other variables are coded based on various conditions.
 May need to edit for efficiency?

+3rd March 2019:
+- [ ] Create a Web Server in Requests and Flask
+- [ ] Refactor Panda in TDD
+- [ ] Run Seaborn with Panda